 Insurance for digital nomads in Mexico

-If you’re thinking about making the move to Mexico – don’t forget travel insurance!
+If you’re considering moving to Mexico – don’t forget travel insurance!

-Yes, medical costs are cheaper than in the U.S., but it can still add up (especially in the event you need to be moved somewhere else for medical care).
+Yes, medical costs are cheaper than in the U.S., but they can still add up (especially if you need to be moved elsewhere for medical care).
 The best way to protect yourself against unforeseen costs is travel medical insurance.

 I use and love SafetyWing, which is insurance made for digital nomads.
 It’s just 42 USD/month and works on a subscription service – so you can easily stop and start it for the time you’re living in Mexico!
 You can read my full SafetyWing review (and experience claiming with them) here.